 If you miss your testing window, you’ll have more hassles than just needing to reschedule.
 After all, it could throw your study plan off by months.
 Missing a testing window isn’t the end of the world, but it’s always better to avoid it when possible.
 Since the testing windows are always the same, you can avoid this problem by being proactive about your planning.

-Once you’ve picked your testing window you want to go for, how do you book your spot?
+Once you’ve picked the testing window you want to go for, how do you book your spot?

 You will schedule your test with Prometric.
 However, you can either take the CMA at a Prometric test center near you, or you can choose online remote proctoring from your own computer at home.
 If you choose to take it in person, plan carefully since planning potential travel arrangements is also essential when you schedule a test.
-You can also use this same Prometric dashboard to reschedule or cancel your test and to confirm your test once you have scheduled it.
+You can also use the same Prometric dashboard to reschedule or cancel your test and confirm your test once you have scheduled it.

 Next, in order to reserve a space at the Prometric exam site or to reserve a remote proctored time slot, you will need an authorization number.
 It is advised that you send in your registration around 6 weeks before the intended date of your exam to ensure everything is processed on time.
 Keep in mind that many people are trying to register, and spots may be limited, especially at more popular testing centers.

 Now that you know the IMA CMA exam dates, let’s look at some tips for scheduling your appointment.

-If possible, schedule your exam in the first month of a testing window (i.e., Jan, May, Sep).
+If possible, schedule your exam in the first month of a testing window (i.e., January, May, or September).
 This gives you more “wiggle room” if you need to reschedule.
 This could save you money in the long run, as you can incur rescheduling fees.